mobily-enterprises/jsonreststores/README.md

 ## JsonRestStores' features

 * Follows the KISS principle: everything is kept as simple as possible.
 * 100% compliant with [Dojo's JsonRest stores](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html).
 This means for example that the server will handle the `if-match` and `if-none-match` headers (for `PUT` calls), or will take into consideration the `range` headers and provide the right `Content-range` header in the responses (for `GET` calls) and so on.
 * It's database-agnostic.
 It uses simpledblayer to access data, and it can also manipulate subsets of existing data.
 * It uses a simple schema library  simple, extendible data validation.
 * It uses OOP patterns neatly using simpledeclare: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).
 * All unimplemented methods will return a `501 Unimplemented Method` server response
 * It's able to manipulate only a subset of your DB data.
 If you have existing tables/collections, JsonRestStores will only ever touch the fields defined in your store's schema.

-* It will instruct the database layer to create indexes according to what's marked as `searchable` in the schema; this includes creating compound keys for the definind IDs (for example, a store providing `/bookings/1234/users/5678/products` will have `bookingId`, `userId` and `productId` as compound keys).
-You can decide the indexing style: `simple` (fewer indexes, but conplex queries won't be fully indexed) or compound (more indexes, and every query is guaranteed to be fully indexed).
+* It will use SimpleDbLayer, which will create indexes according to what's marked as `searchable` in the schema; this includes creating compound keys with the store's IDs as prefix when possible/appropriate
 * It's highly addictive.
 You will never want to write an API call by hand again.

 # Quickstart